Janni Arnth

 Janni Arnth Jensen (born 15 October 1986) is a Danish former footballer who played as a defender.
-She previously played for Danish Elitedivisionen club Fortuna Hjørring, Swedish Damallsvenskan club Linköpings FC, English club Arsenal, in Italy for Fiorentina, and for Rangers in the Scottish Women's Premier League.
+She played for Danish A-Liga club Fortuna Hjørring, Swedish Damallsvenskan club Linköpings FC, English Women's Super League club Arsenal, in Italy with Fiorentina, and with Rangers in the Scottish Women's Premier League.
 She was the vice-captain for the Danish national team.

 Club career

 She played for Fortuna Hjørring after joining in January 2007, following spells at Outrup BK and Varde IF.

 In August 2014, Arnth Jensen signed for Linköpings FC and made her debut for the club in the 2014 Svenska Cupen (Swedish Cup) final, where Linköpings came from behind to defeat Kristianstads DFF 2–1.
 She won the 2016 Damallsvenskan title with Linköpings and signed a new two-year contract with the club in November 2016.
 Following Magdalena Eriksson's departure mid-season in 2017, Arnth was named the new captain of Linköpings FC.